-R 1:30 p.m. - 3:00 p.m.
-PW
+R 12:30 p.m. - 2:00 p.m.
+Thompson; and by arrangement

-Other times by arrangement

 COURSE DESCRIPTION

 This course examines the role of sport in contemporary American society.
 Through the utilization of scholarly interpretations, students examine the way sport is linked to the structure and dynamics of social life.
 Particular attention is devoted to an analysis of the interrelationship between sport, society, social organization, and social change.